br8th/cloxx/README.md

 # cloxx

-C implementation of the lox programming language
+C implementation of Lox, a programming language in Robert Nystrom's excellent book, *_Crafting Interperters_*